BlackFly CrossFit Programming

 These are not mutually exclusive – we are often motivated by more than one – and, as many BlackFly veterans will attest, if you work out at BlackFly 3-5 times per week you will likely see improvement in all three aspects.

-While looking good without a shirt and being able to mountain bike longer with less fatigue are certainly valuable endeavors, BlackFly CrossFit is most concerned with improving the long term health and well-being of every BlackFly athlete.
+While looking good without a shirt and being able to mountain bike longer with less fatigue are certainly valuable endeavors, BlackFly is most concerned with improving the long term health and well-being of every BlackFly athlete.

 - – Cardiovascular/Respiratory Endurance: The ability of body systems to gather, process, and deliver oxygen.